Servants, Not Celebrities.

 So I'm asking you — follow my example."

-"That's exactly why I'm sending to you — my beloved and faithful son in the Lord.
-He'll remind you of how I live for Christ, the same way I teach in every everywhere.
+"That's exactly why I'm sending Timothy to you — my beloved and faithful son in the Lord.
+He'll remind you of how I live for Christ, the same way I teach in every church everywhere.

 Now, some of you have gotten arrogant — acting like I'm never coming back.
 But I am coming.
 Soon, if the Lord allows.
 And when I do, I won't be interested in what the arrogant people are saying — I'll be interested in what power they actually have.
-Because the isn't built on talk.
+Because the Kingdom of God isn't built on talk.
 It's built on power.

 So what's it going to be?
 Do you want me to come with a rod of discipline — or with love and a gentle spirit?"